-Male Fertility – The Science Based Facts to Improve Sperm Health
+Male Fertility – Science Based Facts to Improve Sperm Health

 Infertility is a growing problem worldwide.
-In 2017 researchers claimed one in every three cases is due to fertility problems in the male partner alone, but in 2019 that has risen to 50% of fertility issues a couple faces is due to male sperm health alone, (according to Dr Jesse Mills, MD at UCLA).
+In 2017 researchers claimed one in every three cases is due to fertility problems in the male partner, however in 2019 this has risen to 50% of fertility issues a couple face, (according to Dr Jesse Mills, MD at UCLA).

-Nowadays there is significant amounts of science (and common sense) that proves both male and female fertility can often be improved with a healthy diet, specific supplements and other lifestyle strategies.
+Nowadays there is significant (and common sense) proving both male and female fertility can often be improved with a healthy diet, specific supplements and other lifestyle strategies.

-This article lists some of the main lifestyle factors, foods, nutrients and supplements that have been associated with improving male fertility and in doing so helps to:
+The articles above list some of the main lifestyle factors, foods, nutrients and supplements associated with improving male fertility and in doing so helps to: